DOMjudge/domjudge/doc/manual/install-domserver.rst

 The following command can be used on RedHat Enterprise Linux, and related distributions like CentOS (with EPEL) and Fedora::

-  sudo yum install make libcgroup-devel acl zip unzip mariadb-server httpd \
+  sudo yum install libcgroup-devel make acl zip unzip mariadb-server httpd \
         php-gd php-cli php-intl php-mbstring php-mysqlnd \
         php-xml php-zip composer ntp python3-pyyaml

-Due to an `issue <https://github.com/DOMjudge/domjudge/issues/862>`_ in our configure script you should also install the software for the judgehost see :ref:`the judgehost software requirements <judgehost_software>`
+The packages `libcgroup-dev` and `make` are :ref:`judgehost software requirements <judgehost_software>`, but also needed here due to `issue 862 <https://github.com/DOMjudge/domjudge/issues/862>`.

 Installation
 ------------